 - a.
-Establish and implement a system that tracks and documents the whereabouts of each student, to include the following elements: - 1.
+Establish and implement an effective system to account for and document the daily whereabouts, participation, and status of students during their Job Corps enrollment.
+The system must enable center staff to detect and respond to instances of unauthorized or unexplained student absence.
+The system must include the following elements: - 1.
 Conduct a morning attendance check no later than one hour after a student's scheduled training day start time to establish present-for-duty status for all students.
 Documentation shall be authenticated by the signature of a staff member on the morning attendance check form. - 2.
 Maintain attendance records for all scheduled career development activities, including both on- and off-center academic and career technical training (CTT) classes, group activities, and off-center trips. - 3.
 Develop a procedure to document student arrivals and departures from the campus.
 Departure records shall indicate student destination, and estimated and actual time of return. - 4.
 Conduct, at a minimum, two bed checks each night for residential students. - 5.
 Develop a process for new enrollees, transfer students, nonresidential students, and students returning from off-center status, to sign in immediately upon their arrival on center. - b.
 Report each student's duty status in the Center Information System (CIS) using the guidelines shown in Exhibit 6-1, Duty/Pay/Leave Status Chart, and the procedures stated in the CIS documentation. - c.
 Document each pay/leave status change and the reason for such change in CIS. - d.
 Maintain documentation of duty status for a minimum of three years. - e.
-Establish and implement a system to encourage and promote regular attendance and identify and remediate chronic absences, missed appointments, and tardiness. - f.
+Establish and implement a system to encourage and promote regular attendance and identify and remediate chronic absences, missed appointments, and tardiness.

+f.
 Monitor and document student attendance at off-center training activities, including work-based learning, off-center training (OCT), advanced career training (ACT), and other center-sponsored events.